Air Conditioner Repair Checklist

 - Leading your system to break down faster

-If you can’t recall when you last replaced yours, switch off your unit fully and take out the filter.
+If you can’t recall when you last replaced your filter, switch off your unit fully and take out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be situated in a connected filter holder or wall-mounted return air grille.

 Angle the filter up to the light.
 If you can’t see through it, you need to buy a new filter.